 Unfortunately, all too often the sumptuous Christmas repast can be accompanied by heightened tensions as we struggle to avoid getting sucked into a heated argument with relatives who are oblivious of their behavior.
 If you’re anxious about the impending arrival of Uncle Howard, who will most likely be carrying a half-consumed case of Budweiser, don’t despair.
 It’s going to be okay.
 You’ll get through this in one piece, I promise.

 Remember, above all else, DO NOT BRING UP POLITICS!
-When Howard snipes, “So, who are you voting for in 2020,?” just smile, say, “There’s an election in 2020?
-Whatta ya’ know!?,” and quickly change the subject.
+When Howard snipes, “So, who did you vote for, for president in 2020,?” just smile, say, “There was an election in 2020?
+Who knew?” and quickly change the subject.

 When all are seated around the festive table, take this opportunity to fan the flames of familial bonding by sharing how your wife has helped you to become a better husband.
 Well done.
 You could not possibly have guessed that Howard would use words of harmonious wedded bliss to torch his ex: “Speaking of wives, my ex totally cleaned me out in the divorce.
 And now she wants my house.
 Over my dead body…” Okay, maybe you should have foreseen that one.
 Time to change the subject – again.

 Okay, I’ll admit, I didn’t see that one coming either.
 Still, it’ll be fine.
 Deep breaths.
 Deep, deep breaths.
 Just then, the doorbell rings.
 Who could that be?
-Why of course, it’s your cousin Claire with her wife, Monica.
+To your great surprise, it’s your cousin Claire with her new wife, Monica.
 “Hey, Couz!
 We happened to be in the neighborhood and thought we’d stop by.
 Are we too late for chow?”
 What could possibly go wrong now?

 As the gracious host you are, you welcome your unexpected guests to join in the gaiety.
 Out of left field – or rather, far right field – Howard walks up to Monica, smiles and remarks, “Howdy, girls.
 You know, 90% of lesbians are witches.
 You’re both gonna burn in Hell.
-But in the meantime, Merry Christmas.”
-Looking back at you, he smirks, adding, “Or am I required to say, ‘Happy Holidays’ to not offend our liberal friends’ feelings in their politically correct War on Christmas?”
+But in the meantime, Merry Christmas.
+Or do you not celebrate the birth of our savior?”
+Looking back at you, he smirks, adding, “Or am I required to say, ‘Happy Holidays’ so I don’t offend all your liberal friends’ feelings in their communist War on Christmas?”

 One thing that can create some anxiety at Christmas is the arrival of the unexpected relative who’s far more delighted to see you than you are to see them.
 No worries.
 What could possibly go wrong?

-Despite your best efforts, let’s face it, your family Christmas dinner has been a Chernobyl-level meltdown.
-And that’s not even counting the 150 stitches the cat and dog needed for their acrobatics smashing through the kitchen window.
-(No worries.
-The window can be replaced.)
-To avoid another disaster next holiday, I suggest you seriously consider entering the Witness Protection Program so none of your relatives can find you.
+Let’s face it.
+Despite your best efforts, your family Christmas dinner has turned into a Chernobyl-level meltdown.
+And that’s not even counting the 150 stitches the cat and dog needed for their acrobatics, smashing through the kitchen window.
+To avoid another disaster next holiday, I suggest you seriously consider entering the Witness Protection Program, so none of your relatives can locate your address.
 Sure, that may sound drastic.
-But it’s either that or listening to Uncle Howard’s tirade about how the Ukrainians tried to steal the 2020 election from Trump.
+But it’s either that or listening to Uncle Howard’s tirade at the next family gathering about how the COVID pandemic was a Chinese hoax, and the vaccine is a nefarious plot by Anthony Fauci to kill conservatives with micro-chips.

 Good luck.
 I hear Montana is a nice place to start a new life.